New Business gas meter installation

+If you’ve recently moved into your business premises you might find it doesn’t have access to a gas connection.
 This is typically because they're moving into a property that doesn't have a meter – or one that has a meter that was previously disconnected.
+Or, if there is a meter installed, you might find it is taking inaccurate readings.

 In other instances, a business that hasn't needed gas in the past may decide that a supply could be useful, or even necessary, in widening its operations.

-Whichever situation applies to your business, you can arrange for a new gas meter to be installed at your premises – and it will help the process run as smoothly as possible if you can answer some of the following questions:
+Whichever situation applies to your business, you can arrange for a new gas meter to be installed at your premises – and you can help the installation process run as smoothly as possible if you can answer some of the following questions:

 What is your property's Meter Point Reference Number (MPR/MPRN)?